leweaver/orangine/README.md

 An up to date Visual Studio 2019

-Visual Studio 2017 15.7.5 is the minimum required (DirectX11 builds only).
-2017 is not supported for DirectX12 builds.
+Visual Studio 2019 must be installed.
 When installing, ensure you select the following options (in addition to whatever defaults are selected):

 - Desktop Development with Visual C++
   - C++ CMake tools for Windows (see https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160)
 - Game Development with C++
-  - Windows 10 SDK (10.0.19041.0) -
+  - Windows 10 SDK (10.0.19041.0).
+Why?:
     - 18362 is min version required to fix this bug: https://bugs.chromium.org/p/chromium/issues/detail?id=969698
     - 19041 is min version supported by DirectX Helper Library (d3dx12.h)
   - Test Adapter for Google Test (If you want to use the visual studio gtest UI)
 - Python Development (if you want to use mixed mode python debugging in the editor, which you should want!
 See: https://docs.microsoft.com/en-us/visualstudio/python/debugging-mixed-mode-c-cpp-python-in-visual-studio?view=vs-2019)
   - Python native development tools

 ## Visual studio find module
 (This is a microsoft module, see here: https://github.com/microsoft/vssetup.powershell)

 In a regular powershell window, run the following command (and agree to the prompts to install PowerShellGet, and untrusted PSGallery warning):

 ```
 Install-Module VSSetup -Scope CurrentUser